In the Age of Digital, every business is a software business.

 - Adapting governance practices to support agility and Lean flow of value

-The government link is unique within the framework in that it not only provides access to a series of articles on SAFe adoption in the public sector, it also provides links to powerful resources, videos, and events specifically related to Agile adoption in government.
-Many of these resources are hard to find, and some are not available anywhere on the public internet other than through our government portal.
-This is a small way SAI gives back to the thousands of dedicated civil servants and their industry partners who are working tirelessly to bring agility to government.
+The government article is a unique element within the Framework.
+It’s a portal to a series of articles on SAFe adoption in the public sector, providing links to Agile government resources, videos, and events.
+Many of them are hard to find, and some are available only through our government portal.
+Our portal is a small way SAI gives back to the thousands of dedicated civil servants and their industry partners working tirelessly to bring agility to government.

 SAFe supports the full range of development environments with four out-of-the-box configurations.
-The configurations can be accessed with the sector tabs shown in Figure 1 (above), and each configuration is described in the sections that follow.
+The configurations can be accessed using the tabs shown in Figure 1.
+Each is described in the following sections.

 The Essential SAFe configuration is the basic building block for all SAFe configurations and is the simplest starting point for implementation.
-It is built on the principles and practices found in the Lean-Agile Leadership competency, the Team and Technical Agility competency, and the Agile Product Delivery competency.
+This competency builds on the principles and practices found in the Lean-Agile Leadership, Team and Technical Agility, and the Agile Product Delivery competencies.

-SAFe is anchored by an organizational structure called the Agile Release Train (ART), where Agile teams, key stakeholders, and other resources are dedicated to an important, ongoing solution mission.
+SAFe is anchored by an organizational structure called the Agile Release Train (ART), where Agile teams and key stakeholders are dedicated to a meaningful, ongoing solution mission.

-Essential SAFe includes the ART constructs, as shown in Figure 3.
+Essential SAFe includes both the Agile team and ART constructs, as shown in Figure 11.

-Such solution development is common for industries like aerospace and defense, automotive, and government, where the large solution—not portfolio governance—is the primary concern.
+Such solution development is typical for aerospace and defense, automotive, and government industries, where the large solution—not portfolio governance—is the primary concern.

-The Solution Train organizational construct helps enterprises that face the biggest challenges—building large-scale, multidisciplinary software, hardware, cyber-physical, and complex IT systems.
-Developing these solutions requires additional roles, artifacts, events, and coordination, as Figure 4 illustrates.
+The Solution Train organizational construct helps enterprises with the biggest challenges—building large-scale, multidisciplinary software, hardware, cyber-physical, and complex IT systems.
+Developing these solutions requires additional roles, artifacts, events, and coordination, as Figure 12 illustrates.